microsoft/AutoCrane/README.md

 Another important feature is the concept of a data deployment.
 Applications often depend on data or configuration files.
 For applications that take a long time to start, we would prefer to update this data in a safe manner without restarting the application.
 Updating one of the data sources is called a data deployment.
 One might expect to see a new data deployment happening every couple of minutes, and turning these into application deployments would not be desirable due to extra resources consumed during application startup.

+AutoCrane attempts to be stateless, relying on state stored in Kubernetes through annotations/labels.
+The data deployment mechanisms work with regular files--giving you the freedom to choose any underlying volume type.
+Its features are intended to be modular so you can choose what you'd like--whether it be watchdog behavior or data deployment functionality and combine it with other GitOps or CI/CD tools.

 # AutoCrane

 ## Components